Batch Transforming 10k+ Shapefiles Without Memory Leaks Jump to heading

 return mismatch_pct <= config["validation"]["max_field_mismatch_pct"]

-def transform_record(feat: Dict[str, Any], config: Dict[str, Any]) -> Dict[str, Any]:
+def transform_record(feat: dict[str, Any], config: dict[str, Any]) -> dict[str, Any]:

-"""Apply field mapping and type coercion."""
+"""Apply field mapping and type coercion to one feature's properties."""

-mapped: Dict[str, Any] = {}
+mapped: dict[str, Any] = {}

 for field in config["target_schema"]: